 Similar to the DTC meta-search engine described above in 3.6, the Law Library Collections meta-search engine allows users to fully search the union law collection indexed in the online catalogs of five of the above HK university and government law libraries.

 Newspapers and magazines are great places to get context when researching legal issues.
 The venerable South China Morning Post is HK’s most prestigious English-language newspaper.
 The Standard (English) and HK Economic Times (Chinese) are the main financial newspapers.
 The new, bilingual Harbour Times covers politics and diplomacy.
 News.gov.hk has commentary, features, and news (including legal ) from the HKSAR’s Information Services Department.
 To learn about key legal issues of special concern to HK journalists and media professionals, see HK Media Law .
 Hyperlinked directories of more HK newspapers and magazines can be found on the World Press website.
-Also, China Digital Times tracks news from around the globe about HK.
+Also, China Digital Times tracks news inside and outside of HK about HK.